exo-lang/exo-artifact/README.md

                     C[i, 8 * jo + ji] = C_reg[k, i, jo, ji]
 ```

+Finally, please uncomment the sixth block.
+The sixth block replaces the statements with the equivalent call to AVX2 instructions.
+AVX2 hardware instruction is defined in Exo [here](https://github.com/ChezJrk/exo/blob/master/src/exo/platforms/x86.py#L8).
+Please look into the definition of `mm256_loadu_ps` for example, and notice that it is very simple yet has a similar syntax to the first `ji` loop in the fifth block.
+We will replace the statement with the call to AVX2 instruction procedures, and get the final schedule.
 ```
 Sixth block:
 def rank_k_reduce_6x16_scheduled(K: size, C: f32[6, 16] @ DRAM,